metalbear-co/mirrord.dev/content/stories/testimonial-1/index.md

 Also, setting up my environment for debugging wasn’t that simple, and required a preparation script.

-Mirrord allow me to debug all of the above, plus it has a plugin to my IDE (IntelliJ’s GoLand), so debugging a service become much faster and easy
+Mirrord allow me to debug all of the above, plus it has a plugin to my IDE (IntelliJ’s GoLand), so debugging a service became much faster and easier

 ## How do you and others in your organization use mirrord?